codiga/doc.codiga.io/docs/integration-github.md

-Regardless on where you install the app, you need to create a group for the related GitHub entity (e.g. if you install the GitHub App on the `johndoe` user, you need to create the `johndoe` group on Codiga)/
+Regardless on where you install the app, you need to create a group for the related GitHub entity (e.g. if you install the GitHub App on the `johndoe` user, you need to create the `johndoe` group on Codiga).

 ### Projects Management